Flavorful and tender rhubarb chicken, a savory rhubarb dish to celebrate spring. Tender chicken thighs and an amazing sweet and sour sauce.

 - 3 tablespoons fresh lime juice

-- 500 g/ about 1 pound rhubarb
+- 500 g/ about 1 lb rhubarb

-- 700 ml/ 3 cups chicken stock
+- 700 ml/ 23.6 fl.oz/ 3 cups chicken stock

 - Add the honey, lime juice, and chopped rhubarb.
-Return the chicken back to the pan and add the hot chicken stock.
-Bring to a boil and simmer on a medium-low heat and uncovered for about 1 ½ hours, stirring from time to time.
+Return the chicken back to the pan and add the chicken stock.
+Bring to a boil, turn the heat down, and simmer on medium-low heat and uncovered for about 1 1/4 hour, stirring from time to time.